 Council's key management personnel include the Mayor, Councillors, the Chief Executive, General Managers and other members of the Executive Leadership Team.
-Council enters into various transactions such as rates, water charges and the sale of goods or services with key management personnel in the ordinary course of business and on an arm's length basis.
+The Group enters into various transactions such as rates, water charges and the sale of goods or services with key management personnel in the ordinary course of business and on an arm's length basis.
 No disclosure has been made for these transactions.

-2022/23 2021/22

-Actual Actual
+Council & Group

-\$'000 \$'000
+2022/23 Actual \$'000 2021/22 Actual \$'000

 Remuneration

 Councillors 996 946

 Senior management team (including CE) 2,508 2,652

 Total key management personnel remuneration 3,504 3,598

-2022/23 2021/22

-Actual Actual
+2022/23 Actual \$'000 2021/22 Actual \$'000

 Full-time equivalent members

 Councillors 14 14

 Senior management team (including CE) 10 11

 Total full-time equivalent personnel 24 25

 Because of the difficulties inherent in estimating the number for full-time equivalent Councillors, the figure used is the number of Councillors.
-There are close family members of key management personnel employed by Council.
+There are close family members of key management personnel employed by Council and the Group.
 The terms and conditions of these arrangements are no more favourable than they would have been if there were no relationships to key management personnel.